zsofiasomlai/pbx-group-security/content/challenges/easy/inspirational-security.md

 difficulty  : easy
 skills      : Industry Knowledge
 ---
-Describe three companies who understand security and inspire you
+Describe three companies who understand security and inspire you:

 - what do they do that's great?
 - how can it be replicated?